gkorland/cytoscapeneo4j/README.md

 ### Other features
 - Show all edges (relationships) between all nodes in the network or only between selected nodes.
 - Get the shortest paths from the database between the selected nodes.
-When more than two nodes are selected, all combinations will be queried: Neo4j does not allow shortest path calculations between more than two nodes (a.k.a. 'via').
+When more than two nodes are selected, all combinations will be queried: RedisGraph does not allow shortest path calculations between more than two nodes (a.k.a. 'via').